Learning and Teaching

 “The teaching of literacy across the curriculum has been well promoted.
 Pupils’ independent work in books reflects a strong development of their literacy skills.
 Your staff promote good use of vocabulary in lessons, which is also reflected in pupils’ work over time.”
 OFSTED October 2018

 At KSSS we believe that learning should be an enjoyable experience for all our students.
 Through our teaching we equip students with the skills, knowledge and understanding necessary to be able to make informed choices about important aspects of their lives.
-We believe that appropriate teaching and learning experiences help pupils to lead happy and rewarding lives.
-In order to support students’ learning, we recognise that children learn in different ways and we understand the need to develop strategies that allow all children to learn effectively.
+We believe that appropriate teaching and learning experiences help our students to lead happy and rewarding lives.
+In order to support students’ learning, we recognise that children learn in different ways and we understand the need to develop strategies that allow all children to learn effectively – so we must and do have a highly skilled workforce to accomodate and meet their social and academic needs.

 Meeting pupils needs